Power-Components/powergrid-doc/docs/get-started/create-powergrid-table.md

 #### 2.3.
 Auto-import Fields

-If desired, PowerGrid has the capability to automatically generate Table Fields, Columns and Filters from your data source.
+PowerGrid can automatically generate Table Fields, Columns and Filters from your data source.

-Sure, let's proceed with "yes" for this example.
+Answer "yes" to continue with this example.

 ```shell
  ┌ Auto-import Data Source fields from [Dish] Model? ───────────┐